What is U Nonimmigrant Status?

 Judge’s Role in U Nonimmigrant Status

 - Like special findings for SIJS, a family court judge’s certification is a preliminary step to initiate a child’s application process.
-Immigration authorities [U.S. Citizenship and Immigration Services (USCIS)] have the SOLE authority to determine eligibility.

 U Nonimmigrant Status v.
 SIJS